-- Helping their child to understand the values, how they apply to what they do and how they do it. - Encourage their child to respect these values.
+- Helping their child to understand the values, how they apply to what they do and how they do it - Encouraging their child to live up to these values.

-Values Driven Expectations What do we mean and how do they work?
+Values Driven Expectations

+What do we mean and how do they work?

-Put simply, we have a set of rules or 'expectations' that are based on our five values.
+Put simply, we have a set of rules or 'Expectations' that are based on our five values.
 There are rewards for learners who meet those expectations and sanctions for learners who repeatedly ignore them.
 This booklet explains what those expectations are and how they will work.

-In September, your child will be given a learner planner which includes all of the information in this booklet and which acts as the central method of communication between the academy and home.
+In September, your child will be given a Student Planner which includes all of the information in this booklet and which acts as the central method of communication between school and home.